Krishna Kumar (educationist): Career

-Krishna Kumar started his teaching career at Kirori Mal College of Delhi University in 1971.
-Krishna Kumar joined the Central Institute of Education, Delhi University, in 1981.
-He served Delhi University till 2016 as Professor.
-He is currently Honorary Professor, Panjab University.
-Around the same time, he also started writing about children’s education in Dinaman and came under the influence of its editor, Raghuvir Sahay, a major poet and writer of modern Hindi.
-Kumar’s first book, Raj, Samaj aur Shiksha, presents a revised version of some of the essays first published in Dinaman.
+Prof. Krishna Kumar started his teaching career at Kirori Mal College of Delhi University in 1971.His early writings on education appeared in the Hindi weekly Dinman during the editorship of Hindi poet Raghuvir Sahay.
+Prof. Kumar joined the Central Institute of Education, Delhi University, in 1981 where he served till 2016.
 He has been a National Lecturer of the University Grants Commission, a Fellow of the Nehru Memorial Museum and Library, a visiting fellow at the Centre for Modern Oriental Studies, Berlin, the Centre for the Advanced Study of India, University of Pennsylvania, and an Erasmus Mundus Fellow at the Institute of Education, University of London.
 He has delivered several memorial lectures, including the Gladwyn lecture in the House of Lords.
 He was awarded the Jawaharlal Nehru Fellowship to examine the history textbooks of India and Pakistan.
-He was awarded the Padma Shri by the President of India in 2011.
-The same year, the Institute of Education, University of London, awarded him an Honorary D.Litt. in Education.

 From 2004 to 2010, Prof Kumar served as the Director of National Council for Educational Research and Training (NCERT), Delhi.
-National Curricular Framework (2005), one of the significant documents pertaining of elementary education in the past decade, was prepared under his leadership along with position papers on key issues on Education.
-This was followed by revision of NCERT textbooks from grade I to XII which created through unprecedented collaboration between large number of academicians, practitioners, teachers, teacher educators.
-He was also instrumental in setting up Reading Cell, to focus on issues of early literacy in Indian classrooms.
+The National Curricular Framework (2005), one of the most progressive documents pertaining to school education, was prepared under his leadership along with 21 position papers on key issues on Education.
+This was followed by the development of NCERT textbooks from Grades I to XII through an unprecedented collaboration between large number of academicians, field practitioners, schoolteachers, teacher educators, journalists, activists, and researchers.
+He introduced a model of Textbook Development Committee for every subject and at every level of school.
+He pioneered several organizational structures during his tenure such as setting up a Reading Cell, to focus on issues of early literacy in Indian classrooms and developing a series of English textbooks for rural children.